In Blog by Tim Grant / October 9, 2018

 As soon as the CSP is deployed, the CSP will block any unknown or malicious domain that appears on your website.
 If a new domain appears, Blue Triangle will send you an alert.

-The process and automation we built with Total Tag Control makes locking down your site easy to set up and administer.
+The process and automation we built with CSP Manager makes locking down your site easy to set up and administer.

 This process blocks many types of malicious behavior and locks down your site.
 It also can prevent certain types of client-side spyware from adding pop-ups to your page and “hijacking” your user sessions.